 The NAM Probe is capable of processing packets of up to 16128 bytes, aside from the Ethernet standard MTU (Maximum Transmission Unit) of 1536 bytes.
 However:

 - Support for non-standard MTU packets may vary depending upon the manufacturer and model of the NIC.
-Please examine the NIC documentation provided by the card manufacturer to determine how non-standard MTU packets are supported on that NIC.
+See the NIC documentation provided by the card manufacturer to determine how non-standard MTU packets are supported on that NIC.

 - Processing non-standard MTU packets requires additional memory.